hanswang0608/PCPair/README.md

 PCPair is meant to be used as a reference.
 Take recommendations with a grain of salt and ALWAYS watch benchmarks on real performance.

 # What is PCPAIR?
-PCPair is a website aimed at helping aspiring PC builders to buy the best components for their system (specifically CPU & GPU).
+PCPair is a website aimed at helping aspiring PC builders select the best components for their system (specifically CPU & GPU).
+Scores are computed from real benchmarks and pricing history.

 # How to Use
 <ul>